Getting Started with Rich Text Editor in Blazor

 </SfRichTextEditor>

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Rich Text Editor component in your default web browser.
+This will render the Syncfusion® Blazor Rich Text Editor component in the default web browser.

 Blazor Rich Text Editor Component